27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 Best Hostels at Costa Brava: Mana Mana Hostel

-Between France and Barcelona you find the one and only Costa Brava.
+Between France and Barcelona you find the one and only Costa Brava — a long stretch of cliffs and wild, natural beaches.

-We love to come here to unwind, soak in the the sun, enjoy the beaches obviously and even visit the famous Dali Museum around the corner in Figuerres.
+We come here to unwind, soak in the sun, enjoy the beaches, and swing by the famous Dalí Museum in nearby Figueres.

-Read: full guide to the absolute best hostels in Costa Brava – which is your favourite hostel in Costa Brava?
+Read: the full guide to the absolute best hostels in Costa Brava – which is your favourite?

-There is a wonderful hostel for you to check out if interested in the Costa Brava.
-It is so good that it is part of our list of “best beach hostels worldwide”.
+There’s a wonderful hostel for you on the Costa Brava.
+So good, in fact, that it made our list of the best beach hostels worldwide.

 Mana Mana Hostel in Tossa de Mar (Costa Brava)

-Tossa de Mar is tiny, picturesque village on the coast of the sea.
+Tossa de Mar is a tiny, picturesque village on the coast.

-Especially in summer season the beach is packed and the city a vibrant destination to visit.
+In summer the beach is packed and the town comes alive.

-I stayed at Mana Mana Hostel, right in the heart of Tossa de Mar, just 2 minutes from the beach.
+I stayed at Mana Mana Hostel, right in the heart of Tossa de Mar, two minutes from the beach.
 Our first beach hostel in Spain on this list.

-You can get to Tossa de Mar by public bus from Barcelona.
-Please bare in mind, Mana Mana only opens in summer.
+You can reach Tossa de Mar by public bus from Barcelona.
+Bear in mind: Mana Mana only opens in summer.

 Book Mana Mana Hostel here